Munio Weinraub: Work

-With the rise of Nazism and the closure of the Bauhaus by Goebbels in 1933, Weinraub was arrested, beaten and jailed on the ridiculous pretext of “treason against the German people”.
-He was then expelled and managed to find refuge in Switzerland, where he worked for the architect Moser in Zurich.
-At the end of 1934, he left Europe and immigrated to Palestine and settled in Haifa, which was the urban base of the Hebrew labor movement.
-He maintained close ties with Kibbutz Hashomer Hatzair when he took part in the planning and design of sixteen of the movement's founding points.
-The leadership roles he played in the movement as a teenager instilled in him a sense of solidarity with such cooperative societies..
+In 1930, Weinraub was suspended due to "participating in political protests".
+Mies readmitted him into the school in 1931.
+With the rise of Nazism and the closure of the Bauhaus by Goebbels in 1933, Weinraub was arrested, beaten, and jailed on the pretext of “treason against the German people”.
+He was then expelled and found refuge in Switzerland, where he worked for the architect Moser in Zurich.

+At the end of 1934, Weinraub left Europe and immigrated to Palestine and settled in Haifa, which was the urban base of the Hebrew labor movement.
+He maintained his relationship with the Kibbutz Hashomer Hatzair when he took part in the planning and design of sixteen of the movement's founding points.
+Weinraub was one of the few practicing architects in Palestine who worked according to the Bauhaus method.

+Weinraub-Mansfeld

-From 1937 to 1959, he worked in partnership with architect Al Mansfeld, with whom he founded the Munio Weinraub et Al Mansfeld architects office.
-Their work focused on serving local labor movement institutions and designing schools, cultural structures, factories, employee housing, kibbutzim, private residences, office buildings and industrial facilities.
-The salient features of their joint work in its first decade were the reduction of the status of pre-given compositional patterns and a preference for pragmatic solutions.
+From 1937 to 1959, he worked in partnership with architect Al Mansfeld, with whom he founded the Weinraub-Mansfeld firm in 1935.
+Their work focused on serving local labor movement institutions and designing schools, cultural structures, factories, employee housing, kibbutzim, private residences, office buildings, and industrial facilities.
+Their work was noted for being "rigorously simple" and "stylistically conventional rather than vanguard".

-In 1949 Weinraub was nominated as the head of the Department of Architecture in the planning office at the Ministry of Labor and Housing, directed by Arieh Sharon.
-He was therefore involved in the initial planning policy-making of Israel.

-In 1951 Weinraub-Mansfeld collaboration won the entry for the site planning of the government center Ha-Kirya, in Jerusalem.
-In addition to this honorable mention, the firm won a dozen more national competitions during the 1950s.
+In 1949, Weinraub was nominated as the head of the Department of Architecture in the planning office at the Ministry of Labor and Housing, directed by Arieh Sharon.
+This incurred involvement in the initial planning policy-making of Israel.In 1951, a Weinraub-Mansfeld collaboration won the entry for the site planning of the government center Ha-Kirya, in Jerusalem.
+The firm also won a dozen more national competitions during the 1950s.

-Weinraub and Mansfeld both began teaching at the Technion, in Haifa at that time.
+During the 1950s, Weinraub and Mansfeld both began teaching at the Technion, in Haifa.
 Their academic roles, combined with the challenge of entering numerous architectural competitions, influenced their diverging theoretical conceptions and their collaboration ended in 1959.
-When Weinraub and Mansfeld dissolved their partnership, it was one of the leading firms in Israel, regularly published in Bauen und Wohnen, L'Architecture d'Aujourd'hui, and other international publications.
+When Weinraub and Mansfeld dissolved their partnership, it was regularly published in Bauen und Wohnen, L'Architecture d'Aujourd'hui, and other international publications.

+Solo career

-Weinraub continued his distinguished career on his own, pursuing commissions for socially conscious architecture, working for the labor federation, the kibbutzim, and various educational institutions.
+Weinraub continued his career on his own, pursuing commissions for architecture, working for the labor federation, the kibbutzim, and various educational institutions.
 One of his final projects was the water tower at Gil Am (a youth rehabilitation institution in Shefar'am).
-This project perhaps best embodies his lifetime commitment to create useful works, designed with precise details and expert knowledge of materials to achieve a serene, minimalist aesthetic.

-In 35 years of career, Weinraub has established a substantial body of work of some 300 projects, consistently applying the Bauhaus principles and developing them.
-He left behind a number of masterpieces, such as the Hydraulic Institute of the Technion in Haifa.